-With the rapid change of pace – and rise in cost – of health care, employers and their employees can no longer afford to take a passive approach to health and welfare benefits selection.
-It’s essential to get a clear view of how plan choices impact costs, so both employers and employees can avoid spending more than necessary.
+With the rapid pace of change – and rise in cost – of health care, you and your workforce can no longer afford to take a passive approach to health and welfare benefits selection.
+It’s essential to get a clear view of how plan choices impact costs, so everyone involved can avoid spending more than necessary.

-At specific points in the enrollment process, ADP gives employees direct access to online tools that rank plan options based on individual preferences, compare plan details and member satisfaction, estimate out-of-pocket expenses based on predictive utilization data, and more.
-Dynamic pop-ups can inform employees of other benefit opportunities, such as health care flexible spending accounts, which may help them and your organization save money without compromising coverage.
+At specific points in the enrollment process, ADP gives your workers direct access to online tools that rank plan options based on individual preferences, compare plan details and member satisfaction, estimate out-of-pocket expenses based on predictive utilization data, and more.
+Dynamic pop-ups can inform workers of other benefit opportunities, such as health care flexible spending accounts, which may help them and your organization save money without compromising coverage.

-If you elect to gather information on employee activity, ADP can offer your organization:
+If you elect to gather information on your workforce’s preferences for health and welfare plan selection, ADP can offer your organization:

-- Insight–The ability to assess what kinds of plan options your employees need.
+- Insight–The ability to assess what kinds of plan options your workers may need

-- Potential Savings–Tools to help you offer the most value to your employees for the lowest cost to your organization.
+- Potential Savings–Tools to help you offer the most value to your people for the lowest cost to your organization

-- Predictability–The ability to provide plans based on anticipated needs, and to modify them over time based on actual employee selection and usage behavior.
+- Predictability–The ability to provide plans based on anticipated needs, and to modify them over time based on your employee’s actual selection and usage behavior

-- Clarity–Plan comparisons that are simple and easy to understand, so participants can quickly grasp the features they’re evaluating.
+- Clarity–Plan comparisons that are simple and easy to understand, so participants can more quickly grasp the features they’re evaluating

 - Information–Calculators for performing analyses of different plan or usage scenarios